M.A. in History and Literature, Columbia University at Reid Hall, Paris

 Marla Epp is currently completing her dissertation entitled “Les chercheurs d’histoire: The Historical Investigator in the Contemporary French Novel” under the direction of Gerald Prince.
 Her research interests include literary and cinematic representations of war and gender: more specifically, literature from and about the Nazi Occupation of France and the Algerian War.
 She also studies the practice of rewriting and the interactions between History and Literature.

 She has taught at Sciences Po, Université Paris VII - Diderot, the University of Alberta, and the University of Pennsylvania.
-Marla has been the principal instructor for French language courses at all levels as well as courses for professionals based on the curriculum established by the Canadian School of Public Service.
+Marla has been the principal instructor for a variety of French language and literature classes as well as courses for professionals based on the curriculum established by the Canadian School of Public Service.
 She has also taught a course on French to English translation and has led discussion sections for courses about French cinema and a history course on war, violence, and gender in 20th century Europe.